 Fiverr is an online marketplace for people from all over the world to buy and sell services — starting from five dollars.
 Basically, you offer a service called a Gig, which has to be delivered within a set turnaround time.

-First off, you’re wrong to assume that there isn’t much income potential on Fiverr.
+First, it would be wrong to assume that there isn’t much income potential on Fiverr.
 Although the site did start out as a $5 marketplace, it has come a long way in satisfying sellers’ needs.

-One example is the introduction of Gig Packages, which allows you to charge much more than $5 by bundling additional features into your basic gig.
+One example is the introduction of Gig Packages, which allows you to charge much more than $5 by bundling additional features into your basic Gig.
 Besides Gig Packages, you can also offer Extras so clients can customize and upgrade their purchases.
 In other words, Fiverr gives you the freedom to price your services based on how much value you attach to them.

 See also: Pricing Your Services

 Unlike other marketplaces such as Upwork, there is no need to spend time searching and bidding for projects.
-Of course, you have to do your research and create gigs that are attractive to clients.
-However, once a gig is set up, it’s basically a matter of promotion.
+Of course, you have to do your research and create Gigs that are attractive to clients.
+However, once a Gig is set up, it’s basically a matter of promotion.

 In addition, you can transfer your earnings instantly to PayPal, and there is no withdrawal limit.

 Fiverr rewards quality work and good service by increasing your reputation using its Levels system.
-Becoming a Level 2 seller (the highest earned level) isn’t hard, and comes with better exposure on the site.
+Becoming a Level 2 seller (the highest earned level) isn’t hard, and comes with better exposure on the website.